 LaundryWaterSolutions connects these regulatory requirements to Wientjens Blue Ocean water recycling, which can reduce discharge volume, improve wastewater quality, lower trade waste charges and support consent applications.

-- Geo target: New Zealand commercial laundries, including Auckland, Wellington, Christchurch and regional NZ.
+- Service area: New Zealand commercial laundries, including Auckland, Wellington, Christchurch and regional NZ.

 - Regulatory scope: Trade waste consents, Resource Management Act 1991, Building Act 2004, council bylaws, Watercare, Wellington Water and local authority requirements.